Yasuhito Endō

 Yasuhito Endō (遠藤 保仁, Endō Yasuhito) is a Japanese former footballer who played as a midfielder.
+He is currently the assistant manager of J1 League club, Gamba Osaka.

 Endō's playing career unfolded entirely within Japan, where he was associated with Gamba Osaka for 20 years.
-He made his senior international debut in 2002, representing Japan in three World Cups and three Confederations Cups.
+He made his senior international debut in 2002, representing Japan in three FIFA World Cup and three FIFA Confederations Cup.
 In the process he earned over 150 caps, scoring 15 goals and becoming the most capped Japanese male player of all time.
 He is also one of the few players to have made over 1,100 official appearances and the highest number of J.League appearances in history with 672 appearances.

 His brother Akihiro Endō is also a former footballer.
-However, neither of them are related to Wataru Endō.
+However, neither of them are related to Wataru Endo.

 Club career

 Yokohama Flügels

 Endō was born in Kagoshima on 28 January 1980.
 After graduating from Kagoshima Jitsugyo High School, he joined J1 League club Yokohama Flügels in 1998.
 In March, he debuted against Yokohama Marinos in the opening game of the 1998 season.
 Largely as a central midfielder, he helped his club win the championship in the 1998 Emperor's Cup.
 Due to financial strain, the club was disbanded at the end of the season and merged with Yokohama Marinos.